Tuna-Onguner/Bilkent/README.md

 - Lab 4
 - Lab 6

 Note that Lab 5 is not shared since I did not do it.
+It is the hardest lab and I do not recommend to rely on it for the FZ criteria.

 ## CS 315: Programming Languages
 Required Languages: Python, Rust, Ruby, JavaScript, Dart, Lua, PHP